luckypoem/moesocks/README.md

     echo 1 > /proc/sys/net/ipv4/tcp_ecn

-Forced ECN is currently not recommended.
+ECN is recommended only on `remote`.

 Credits
 =======